Menu

 Taking suo motu cognisance of the Vizag Steel Plant accident that killed nine workers and injured five others, the National Human Rights Commission (NHRC) issued a notice to the Chief Secretary of Andhra Pradesh for a detailed report.

-The report, which has to be submitted in two weeks, must include the status of the injured and the ex gratia amount, the NHRC said.
+The report, which must be submitted within two weeks, must include the injured person’s status and the ex gratia amount, the NHRC said.

 Meanwhile, preliminary reports suggested that entrapped gases in the molten steel may have caused the accident on 8 June.

-An explosion around 4:15 pm at the Steel Meltshop -1 led to the spilling of molten steel, at a temperature as high as 1,500 Celsius.
+An explosion around 4:15 pm at the Steel Meltshop -1 led to the spillage of molten steel at a temperature of up to 1,500 Celsius.
 Eight workers were killed instantly, while another, operator K Pydiraju, died while receiving treatment at MGM Seven Hills Hospital.

 Five critically injured workers were being treated at MGM and KIMS hospitals.
 Three of them were declared out of danger, while the other two workers continued to receive intensive care.